devosoft/Empirical/doc/dev/getting-started.rst

       git pull upstream master

-   (This pulls in all of the latest changes from whatever we've been doing on dib-lab.)
+   (This pulls in all of the latest changes from whatever we've been doing on Empirical.)

    It is possible that when you do a `git pull` you will get a "merge conflict" -- This is what happens when something changed in the branch you're pulling in in the same place you made a change in your local copy.

    Git will complain loudly about merges and tell you specifically in which files they occurred.
-If you open the file, you'll see something vaugely like this in the place where the merge occurred::
+If you open the file, you'll see something vaguely like this in the place where the merge occurred::

       <<<<<<< HEAD
       Changes made on the branch that is being merged into.
 In most cases, this is the branch that you have currently checked out
       =======
-      Changes made on the branch that is being merged in, almost certianly master.
+      Changes made on the branch that is being merged in, almost certainly master.
       >>>>>>> abcde1234